isabella-helliwell/Bike_Sharing/README.md

     graph is skewed to the left, which indicates that the younger users are using the bikes more than the older generation, with exception of 16-20 year olds.
 ![image](https://user-images.githubusercontent.com/85843030/134781102-b28615ce-4694-4023-9826-266181f63588.png)

+    Looking at the gender proportion of the bike users, we can see from the Graph below, that the majority of the 50 year old users are of 'unknown' gender.
+    Furthermore, lokking at the next higher user age groups, we can see that the portion of male users aremore than double than the female users.